-Over 2020-2022, the Weston Jerwood Creative Bursaries programme is supporting 50 salaried jobs in arts and cultural organisations across the UK, for individuals from low socio-economic backgrounds.
+Over 2020-2022, the Weston Jerwood Creative Bursaries programme has supported 50 salaried jobs in arts and cultural organisations across the UK, for individuals from low socio-economic backgrounds.
 The programme is dedicated to supporting outstanding early-career artists, curators, producers and creatives to thrive, and working in partnership with leading arts and cultural organisations to take an inclusive, intersectional approach to recruitment, artist development and organisational change.

 Fair access to working in the arts and cultural sector remains an urgent issue, with those from low socio-economic backgrounds still significantly under-represented amongst the artists and employees of UK theatres, festivals, galleries and arts organisations of all kinds.
 The programme seeks to interrogate and remove barriers to entry and enable those on the programme – the ‘Fellows’ – to build careers in the arts with confidence and support.

 Since September 2020, the 50 participating organisations have been part of a network and taking part in a digital organisational change programme led by our partners, people make it work.
 The group has heard from specialist speakers, taken part in group discussions and connected with past Host organisations and alumni.
 The programming of these sessions has focused on supporting Hosts to design their own inclusive recruitment campaigns for their Fellowships, and to consider approaches to embedding long-term organisational and sector change.